ComPWA/compwa.github.io/docs/develop.md

 ::::

 and select it as kernel in the Jupyter notebook.

 :::{note}
-IJulia has to be installed system-wide to make Sphinx understand how to execute the notebook.
-You can however access the local environment from the notebook itself, e.g. by defining a cell:
+As mentioned in {ref}`develop:Julia`, Julia can be installed within your Conda environment through [`juliaup`](https://anaconda.org/conda-forge/juliaup).
+This is, however, not yet a virtual environment for Julia itself.
+You can create a virtual environment for Julia itself by for instance defining it through a code cell like this:

 ```julia
 using Pkg